Waresalmon/Personal-Projects/README.md

 Welcome to Waresalmon's Personal Projects.

-Projects are put into folders which containing their own README to exaplain how the program in that folder works.
+Projects are put into folders which containing their own README to explain how the program in that folder works.
 This README is to give a general overview of what programs are in what folder.

 "alarm-clock":  Completed October 30, 2023.
 Python.